Coordination polymer: Guest molecules

 The structure of coordination polymers often incorporates empty space in the form of pores or channels.
 This empty space is thermodynamically unfavorable.
 In order to stabilize the structure and prevent collapse, the pores or channels are often occupied by guest molecules.
 Guest molecules do not form bonds with the surrounding lattice, but sometimes interact via intermolecular forces, such as hydrogen bonding or pi stacking.
 Most often, the guest molecule will be the solvent that the coordination polymer was crystallized in, but can really be anything (other salts present, atmospheric gases such as oxygen, nitrogen, carbon dioxide, etc.) The presence of the guest molecule can sometimes influence the structure by supporting a pore or channel, where otherwise none would exist.

 Applications

-Coordination polymers are commercialized as dyes.
-Particularly useful are derivatives of aminophenol.
+Coordination polymers are found in some commercialized as dyes..
 Metal complex dyes using copper or chromium are commonly used for producing dull colors.
 Tridentate ligand dyes are useful because they are more stable than their bi- or mono-dentate counterparts.

-One of the early commercialized coordination polymers are the Hofmann compounds, which have the formula Ni(CN)4Ni(NH3)2.
+Some early commercialized coordination polymers are the Hofmann compounds, which have the formula Ni(CN)4Ni(NH3)2.
 These materials crystallize with small aromatic guests (benzene, certain xylenes), and this selectivity has been exploited commercially for the separation of these hydrocarbons.